Fran1702/Fran1702.github.io/C++FinalProject.md

 title: C++ Final Project
 subtitle: Final project for C++ subject
 ---

-This project was about simulation of 3 embedded systems using c++ Language.
+This project aims to simulate the operation of 3 embedded systems and communication among them using the language c++.
-The documentation of this project was registered by using doxygen and is available in [this link](https://fran1702.github.io/FinalProjectCPP/html/index.html).
+The documentation of this project was made using Doxygen and is available in [this link](https://fran1702.github.io/FinalProjectCPP/html/index.html) (in Spanish).